msupply-foundation/omsupply-build-tools/README.md

 `NOTE` make sure docker daemon is running (start docker desktop)

-These are the easies images to get going, find the version you want here(todo) and then type the following in terminal:
+These are the easies images to get going, find the version you want [here](https://hub.docker.com/repository/docker/msupplyfoundation/omsupply_withdata) and then type the following in terminal:

 ```bash
 docker run -ti -p 3000:3000 msupplyfoundation/omsupply_withdata:{tagname}